Morgan Freeman’s Top-Rated Movies, Ranked by IMDb

 Lean On Me (1989): Rated 7.4/10

 Morgan Freeman went above and beyond in his portrayal of Joe Clark in the biopic “Lean on Me.”
-In the 1980s, Joe was an unyielding principal who transformed a troubled New Jersey high school.
 Freeman studied Clark’s mannerisms closely to portray his persona accurately.
 That dedication and unconventional methods added a natural energy to the role, earning him the NAACP Image Award.

 Driving Miss Daisy (1989): Rated 7.4/10

-In “Driving Miss Daisy,” Morgan Freeman embodies Hoke Colburn, a patient, and chauffeur hired to drive Daisy Werthan, portrayed by Jessica Tandy.
+In “Driving Miss Daisy,” Morgan Freeman embodies Hoke Colburn, a chauffeur hired to drive Daisy Werthan, portrayed by Jessica Tandy.
 Hoke’s resilience in the face of discrimination and evolving friendship with Miss Daisy were key to the movie’s success, earning him his first Golden Globe.
-Commercially, it was a hit and made almost twenty-fold of the budget.

 Million Dollar Baby (2004): Rated 8.1/10